zhuzilin/li/README.md

 # li
-another mini text editor with 500 loc and simple interfaces for short cut.
+li is another mini text editor with 500 loc and simple interfaces for short cut.